How to find a licensed electrician featured image

 After the electrician has reviewed the job, they will provide you with an estimate, which should include the number of hours to complete the job and any electrical materials, like circuit breakers, surge protectors, number of switches and outlets, etc. You must have a clear understanding before the work commences.

 Remember, new wiring is typically easier than replacing old wiring.
-Replacing old wiring will require access to behind the walls, more labor and tools – meaning more costly.
+Replacing old wiring will require access to behind the walls, more labour and tools – meaning more costly.
 LECs should send you an invoice once the job is complete, and the invoice will state the payment terms upon receipt of the invoice, net 10 or 30 days.

 You should receive the invoice once the job is complete and you have the certificate of acceptance confirming the work completed has passed inspection.
 Also, keep a copy of this in your renovation file, binder, or folder.
 I recommend every homeowner has this type of file – an ongoing record of the maintenance and upkeep of your home – invaluable when accessing home-related issues or when you decide to sell.